The Unique Challenges

 1. The California Title 24 energy requirement which focuses on U Value (how much heat transfers through a window), and Solar Heat Gain Coefficient (SHGC), (how well a window resists heat transfer.)

 2. The other was related to Design Pressure, which refers to the maximum positive and negative wind load that a window or door can experience without breaking, deglazing or permanently distorting.

 The architect originally designed the building with aluminum windows in mind, but that material could not be used.
 Aluminum conducts too much heat and was not able to meet the California Title 24 requirement, so, another solution was required.

 The developer wanted the "look" of aluminum, but the thermal performance of a vinyl window for new construction.
 Milgard® Tuscany® Series vinyl windows with a premium exterior frame color in Silver was selected.

 The project was 6 stories and included custom configurations that required a Design Pressure of 35 for all windows.

-By using Montecito Series vinyl windows with one perimeter frame and an Internal Meeting Rail (IMR) system, Milgard was able to build the desired configurations and meet the requirements.
+By using Tuscany Series vinyl windows with one perimeter frame and an Internal Meeting Rail (IMR) system, Milgard was able to build the desired configurations and meet the requirements.

 Architect: Killefer Flammang Architects